Ethiopia: Civilian deaths mount from drone strikes in Amhara – DW – 12/03/2024

 There have been 54 airstrikes — 52 of which were carried out by armed drones operated by the Ethiopian National Defense Force (ENDF), according to ACLED's latest figures.
 The strikes have resulted in an estimated 449 fatalities.

-The estimate is likely low, as reporting drone strikes in remote areas of the country poses significant challenges, according to the international organization that records conflict incidents all over Ethiopia.
-According to the Amhara Association in North America (AAA), at least 125 drones and airstrikes by government forces in the Amhara region resulted in 754 deaths and 223 injuries.
+The estimate is likely low, as reporting drone strikes in remote areas of the country poses significant challenges, according to the Amhara Association in North America (AAA), which tracks conflict incidents across Ethiopia.
+The AAA reports that at least 125 drones and airstrikes by government forces in the Amhara region resulted in 754 deaths and 223 injuries.

-Hone Mandefro, Advocacy Director AAA, says his association documented the strikes only targeted civilians.
+Advocacy Director Hone Mandefro says the AAA documented strikes that only targeted civilians.
 "They are massacring innocent people who have no connection to the war, and this is not a mistake," Hone told DW.
 "Since the government has repeatedly deployed combat troops and faced defeat, its remaining option is to terrorize the community to prevent support for the Fano."

 Ethiopia's government denies targeting civilians

-ENDF does not hide the use of drones in their fight against Fano militants in the Amhara region but refutes reports of civilian casualties.
+ENDF does not hide the use of drones in the fight against Fano militants in the Amhara region but refutes reports of civilian casualties.

-"Drones are made for warfare, we bought them to fight with it," said Field Marshal Birhanu Jula, the army chief, in an interview with the national broadcaster.
+"Drones are made for warfare," Field Marshal Birhanu Jula, the army chief, said in an interview with the national broadcaster.
+"We bought them to fight."

 "When we find a group of extremists, we strike with drones.
 But civilians will not be targeted," he insisted.

-Legesse emphasized during a televised press briefing on November 16, 2024, that the army conducts the strikes in a "selected and planned manner."
+During a televised press briefing on November 16, Legesse said the army conducted the strikes in a "selected and planned manner."

 Rights groups documents army's use of drones

-A report by the independent state-affiliated Ethiopian Human Rights Commission (EHRC) revealed that in the Amhara region, "large numbers of civilians have been brutally killed by heavy artillery shelling and aerial bombardments mostly by drones" in a one-year period that extended to June 2024.
+A report by the independent state-affiliated Ethiopian Human Rights Commission (EHRC) revealed that in the Amhara region "large numbers of civilians have been brutally killed by heavy artillery shelling and aerial bombardments mostly by drones" in a one-year period that extended through June.
 The Office of the United Nations High Commissioner for Human Rights (OHCHR) documented 18 UAV strikes that resulted in 248 civilian deaths and 55 injuries from August to December 2023.

 What drones is Ethiopia's air force deploying?

-The Ethiopian army awarded Haluk Bayraktar, the CEO of the private manufacturing company, "for his significant contribution to the capacity building of the Air Force."
+Ethiopia's army recognized Haluk Bayraktar, the CEO of the private manufacturing company, "for his significant contribution to the capacity building of the Air Force."

-According to experts, the drones significantly impacted the conflict in the Tigray region, which ended with a peace treaty between the TPLF and the Ethiopian government on November 3, 2022.
+According to experts, the drones had a significant impact during the conflict in the Tigray region, which ended with a peace treaty between the TPLF and the government on November 3, 2022.

 "We haven't seen the Ethiopian government respond to such pressures in the past, whether they come from the public or from the international community," he said.